cuneyterem8/cuneyterem8/README.md

 <img src="https://github.com/cuneyterem8/uni_bonn_background/blob/main/diplomas/desk.JPEG?raw=true">

 Being the best university in Germany in the field of mathematics, Uni of Bonn has also adjusted its computer science department to have a solid mathematical foundation.
-For this reason, many courses are built on combining heavy mathematical theory and practical coding skills.
+For this reason, many courses are built on combining heavy mathematical theory and practical coding skills, and the language of instruction is 100% English.

 <img src="https://github.com/cuneyterem8/uni_bonn_background/blob/main/diplomas/bonn_diploma.JPEG?raw=true" width="80%" height="70%">